blackTieV2/MySaves/Moore, R (1990) King Warrior Magician Lover/Moore,R(1990)_King_Warrior_Magician_Lover.md

 But we all know that when we're depressed that we just don't have the motivation to do the things we either want to do or have to do.
 This frequently happens to the elderly.
 Their physical problems, isolation, and lack of useful work plunge them into depression.
 The zest for life is gone.
 The Lover seems nowhere to be found.
 Pretty soon these older men stop fixing meals for themselves.
 They feel that there is nothing to live for.
 The Bible says that "without a vision, the people perish."
 It is specifically without the imaging and visioning of the Lover that people perish.

 But it isn't just the lack of a vision that signifies the oppressive power of the Impotent Lover in a man's life.
 It is also the absence of an erect and eager penis.
 This man's sex life has gone stale; he is sexually inactive.
 Such sexual inactivity may stem from any number of factors—boredom and lack of ecstasy with his mate, smoldering anger about his relationship, tension and stress on the job, money worries, or the sense of being emasculated by the feminine or by the other men in his life.
-In conjunction with the Impotent Lover, this man is either regressed into a presexual Boy or he is mainlining either the Warrior or the Magician,
+In conjunction with the Impotent Lover, this man is either regressed into a presexual Boy or he is mainlining either the Warrior or the Magician, or a combination of the three.

-141

-Magician to help him back off from the ensnaring effect of his emotions, in order to reflect, to get a more objective perspective on things, to disconnect—enough at least to see the big picture and to experience the reality beneath the seeming.

-or a combination of the three.
 His sexual and sensual sensitivity has been overwhelmed by other concerns.
 As his sexual partner becomes more demanding, he withdraws even further into the passive pole of the Lover's Shadow.
 At this point, the opposite pole of the archetypal Shadow may "rescue" him by propelling him into the Addict's quest for the perfect satisfaction of his sexuality beyond the mundane world of his primary relationship.

-Tragically, the unrelenting attacks on our vitality and on our "shining" begin early in our lives.
-Many of us may have so repressed the Lover in us that it has become very hard for us to feel passionate about anything in our lives.
-The trouble with most of us is not that we feel too much passion, but that we don't feel our passion much at all.
-We don't feel our joy.
-We don't feel able to be alive and to live our lives the way we wanted to live them when we began.
-We may even think that feelings and, in particular, *our* feelings, are annoying encumbrances and inappropriate for a man.
-But let us not surrender our lives!
-Let us find the spontaneity and joy of life inside ourselves.
-Then not only will we live our lives more abundantly, but we will enable others to live, perhaps for the first time in *their* lives.

 #### Accessing the Lover